ublue-os/website/docs/architecture.md

 ## Opinionated Images

-These tend to have more opinions and are more "end prodcuct" base than base images:
+These tend to have more opinions and are more "end product" base than base images:

 - [Bazzite](https://github.com/ublue-os/bazzite/)
 - [Beyond](https://github.com/ublue-os/beyond)